-Cookies are small files stored on your computer by your web browser at the request of a site you're viewing.
-They allow the site to remember things about you, such as your site preferences and history.
+Cookies allow the site to remember things about you, such as your site preferences and history.
 Cookies also allow you to visit the site without having to always log in (if you choose that option).

 Managing your cookies and cookie preferences must be done from within your browser's options/preferences.
 You can view or delete cookies from your computer, or even block your computer from accepting them.
-(Note: If you delete or block this site's cookies you will lose the benefits they provide, though you can still use the site.)
+(Note: If you delete or block some or all of this site's cookies you will still be able to view the site.
+However, you will lose the benefits the cookies provide.)

 Here is a list of guides on how to access cookies for some popular browsers: